Developmental dysplasia of hip refers to patients being born with dislocation or instability of the hip, which may then result in hip dysplasia.

 Even with appropriate treatment, hip deformity and osteoarthritis may develop later in life.
 This is especially true when treatment begins after the age of 2 years.

-With open reduction, outcomes are less satisfactory than may be less.
-When secondary procedures are needed to obtain reduction, outcome is not as good.
+With the open reduction, outcomes are less satisfactory than may be less.
+When secondary procedures are needed to obtain a reduction, the outcome is not as good.

-Complications associated with developmental dislocation of hip are redislocation, stiffness of the hip, infection, blood loss, and, avascular necrosis of the femoral head.
+Complications associated with developmental dislocation of the hip are redislocation, the stiffness of the hip, infection, blood loss, and, avascular necrosis of the femoral head.